x-atlas-consortia/data-submission-guide/DSGIntro.md

 Links to additional related portals, sites, and other resources are also provided herein.

-Download a "tracker" version of this list: [HuBMAP Data Upload Checklist](https://docs.google.com/document/d/1NL-YxyxMAP4Oa0X7ksh0bfOIG_U3nq0-nBtARsas1SE/edit)
+[Download a "tracker" version of this list: <a href="https://docs.google.com/document/d/1NL-YxyxMAP4Oa0X7ksh0bfOIG_U3nq0-nBtARsas1SE/edit> HuBMAP Data Upload Checklist</a>]: #

-Use this tool to track your team's progress in the data submission/data ingest process.
+[Use this tool to track your team's progress in the data submission/data ingest process.]: #

 • Use the Table of Contents below to jump to a section of interest. <br>
 • Use the key combination Ctrl + F  to search for a term or topic within this page.